-Alex’s research focuses on Leadership and Organizational Behavior (OB) and has been published in premier psychology, management, and OB journals such as Psychological Bulletin, Journal of Applied Psychology, Academy of Management Journal, Journal of Management, OBHDP, and Personnel Psychology.
-This research generated close to 8,000 citations (including two articles with over 2,200 cites each).
-Alex is one of the most cited OB scholars of his career age in the world.
+Alex’s research focuses on Leadership and Organizational Behavior (OB), and has been published in premier Psychology, OB, and Management journals such as Psychological Bulletin, Journal of Applied Psychology, OBHDP, Personnel Psychology, Academy of Management Journal, and Journal of Management.
+This research generated over 9,000 citations (including one article with over 3,000 cites).

-Alex has served on the Editorial Boards of Journal of Applied Psychology (contributing editor), Academy of Management Journal, OBHDP, South African Journal of Human Resource Management, Organizational Dynamics, and is also a member of the Advisory Council of Harvard Business Review.
+Alex has served on the Editorial Boards of Journal of Applied Psychology, Academy of Management Journal, OBHDP, South African Journal of Human Resource Management, Organizational Dynamics, and the Advisory Council of Harvard Business Review.

 Alex received a Gaumnitz Distinguished Research Award in 2007 (UW-Madison), Mabel Chipman Excellence in Teaching in 2005 (UW-Madison) and Excellence in Teaching Award in 1998 (UC-Irvine).

 Early Work: Reinforcement Theory

 Having had an academic advisor with strong scholarly ties to B. F. Skinner and operant conditioning theory, my initial research focused on examining the differential effects of three reinforcers frequently used at work (money, feedback, and social recognition) on performance.
 In addition, having been an economics major in college, studying the effects of reinforcers seemed believable enough.
 My early research also pioneered the use of the Hedges and Olkin meta-analytic method in OB research.

 Foray into Social Cognition: Self-Efficacy